flimflam-austin/hugo-cms-test/content/quick_reads/20180216-18-02-15-numbers-school-shootings/index.md

       takes the spotlight off of what is really worrisome.
-In this case, the shooter was well known to the school, known to the FBI, and known to many others as a deranged person with a serious violent streak.So why isn’t the focus of the public debate on what went wrong?” _Investors Business Daily_
+In this case, the shooter was well known to the school, known to the FBI, and known to many others as a deranged person with a serious violent streak.So why isn’t the focus of the public debate on what went wrong?”_Investors Business Daily_
     _key: card-5-d307571f-4484-46cd-bb46-d24d6d509804
   - order: 5
+    useCheckmark: true
     body: >-
       ### SmartHER says...read both sides.
 Numbers only do so much to tell a
       story...
 Botton line: Parkland, Florida shooting is one of the deadliest